webmad1019-1/w5d3/README.md

 # Yesterday - day w5d2

-- Google Maps
-- Google Maps with Express
+- Google Maps and with Express
 - A bit more on APIs
-- Ajax
+- Ajax with Axios

 ## Activities